Spiean03/BibFile_CleanUp/README.md

 # BibFile_CleanUp
 Removes unwanted entries from your .bib file

-Bibtex files are ridiculously messy, and especially if you use self-generating bibfile software like Mendeley, you end up with a lot of entries that you don't want.
+Bibtex files are ridiculously messy, and especially if you use automatically generating bibfile software like Mendeley, you end up with a lot of entries in your .bib-file that you don't want.
 I'm using Latex to generate my articles/papers/documents and my knowledge in Latex is too limited to figure out how I properly adjust my bibliographystyle so that unwanted sections are not shown.
 Yes, I know, there are the
 ```